Terms and Conditions

 9. Confidentiality/data protection

-9.1 The contractor undertakes to maintain absolute secrecy about all business matters that come to his knowledge, in particular business and trade secrets as well as any information that he receives about the nature, scope of operation and practical activities of the client.
+9.1 The contractor undertakes to maintain absolute secrecy about all business matters, business and trade secrets as well as personal data and confidential information about the client's customers and clients.
+This obligation of confidentiality continues indefinitely, i.e. even after the end of the contractual relationship.
+Statutory disclosure requirements remain unaffected by this.

-9.5 The contractor is entitled to process personal data entrusted to him within the framework of the purpose of the contractual relationship.
+9.3 The contractor is entitled to process personal data entrusted to him within the framework of the purpose of the contractual relationship.
 The client guarantees to the contractor that all necessary measures have been taken for this purpose, in particular those within the meaning of the Data Protection Act, such as declarations of consent from those affected.

 10. Fee/connection services/costs for technical solutions